GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 WHAT ARE SOME OTHER IMPORTANT THINGS TO CONSIDER WHEN DECIDING WHETHER TO MEDIATE OR LITIGATE A DIVORCE?

-Too often, people focus on what they believe they can “win” from litigation, and not what they stand to "lose."
+Too often, people focus on what they believe they might win from litigation, and not what they'll lose.

-hink about how much upheaval and uncertainty they’ll experience for a protracted period of time.
-Extended conflict is stressful and takes a toll on your psychological and physical health.
-Mediating with North Shore Divorce Mediations & Family Law helps you move on with a fair settlement.
+Money aside, extended litigation is stressful.
+It will exact a toll on both your psychological and physical health.
+Mediating with North Shore Divorce Mediations & Family Law helps you move forward with a fair settlement in the least evasive way.

-Since mediated agreements are only finalized when both parties agree, people report higher rates of satisfaction vs. court-imposed decisions.
-Mediated have higher rates of compliance because people most people honor and follow through with agreements they have an equal say in creating.
+Since mediated agreements are only finalized when both parties agree, people report higher rates of satisfaction than court-imposed rulings.

 WHY DOES MEDIATING DIVORCE SAFEGUARD MY PERSONAL INFORMATION & PRIVACY?

-On the other hand, when you litigate your divorce, all the documents filed in your case become public records.
+On the other hand, if you litigate your divorce, all the documents filed by your attorney will become public records.

-WHY SHOULD I MAKE SURE MY DIVORCE MEDIATION IS CONDUCTED BY A LICENSED DIVORCE ATTORNEY?
+WHY SHOULD I MAKE SURE MY DIVORCE MEDIATION IS ONLY CONDUCTED BY A LICENSED DIVORCE ATTORNEY?

 IF I USE MEDIATION, WILL I NEED TO GO TO COURT TO LEGALLY END THE MARRIAGE?